| These are my dad's World War II medals, ribbons,and certifications from 1941 to 1945.

 |

+| Army Service Ribbon There is no medal associated with this, only the ribbon.
 There is however a commemorative Army service medal authorized and is mentioned lower down on this page. |

-Army Service Ribbon
+| Army Service Ribbon